Fairdose/linkedin-learning-download-script/README.md

 Q&A:

 Q: I'm getting an error?
 A: Make sure that you did not add anything to script.js file.
+If any

 Q: Where are the exercise files?
 A: Download it manually.